giladgressel/udacity-aws/README.md

 You maybe tempted to use a c3 class instance but rememeber that EBS volumes are detachable and can be re-used on your GPU instance

-# Instance Specfications and Pricing
+#CPU Instance Specfications and Pricing

 |Instance|Memory|Compute units|Cores|
 |---|---|---|---|